 Quite not sure.

-Faceless people begin to appear, I hear them coming from the steps but not rushing.
-From the sound of their voices, I am assuming that they are college students talking about school stuff and a professor that I think they hated.
+Faceless people began to appear.
+I heard them coming from the steps but not rushing.
+From the sound of their voices, I was assuming that they were college students talking about school stuff and a professor that I thought they hated.

-I turn to their direction to see, a mere mechanical reaction I guess, or maybe I was looking for a momentary amusement.
-I was in a way channel surfing for real life episodes, not really knowing what I want my eyes to sit on.
+I turned to their direction to see, a mere mechanical reaction I guess, or maybe I was looking for a momentary amusement.
+I was in a way channel surfing for real-life episodes, not really knowing what I wanted my eyes to sit on.

-She looked at the direction from where the train is going to appear but she only found the image of me sitting there across her.
+She looked at the direction from where the train was going to appear, but she only found the image of me sitting there across her.

-“Hijo, what time is the next train?” the old lady asks, her gaze shifted towards me.
+“Hijo, what time is the next train?” the old lady asked, her gaze shifted towards me.